arvindvenkatadri/the-foundation-series/content/courses/8-Data-Analytics/20-Basics-of-Modeling/_index.md

 data variables there are, and the kinds of statistical tests and visualizations we can create with them.

+## The Big Ideas in Stats

+Steven Stigler is the author of the book "*The Seven Pillars of Statistical Wisdom*".
+The Big Ideas in Statistics from that book are:

+1. Aggregation

+    > The first pillar I will call Aggregation, although it could just
+    > as well be given the nineteenth-century name, "The Combination of
+    > Observations," or even reduced to the simplest example, taking a
+    > mean.
+Those simple names are misleading, in that I refer to an
+    > idea that is now old but was truly revolutionary in an earlier
+    > day---and it still is so today, whenever it reaches into a new
+    > area of application.
+How is it revolutionary?
+By stipulating that,
+    > given a number of observations, you can actually gain information
+    > by **throwing information away**!
+In taking a simple arithmetic
+    > mean, we discard the individuality of the measures, subsuming them
+    > to one summary.

+2. Information

+    > In the early eighteenth century it was discovered that in many
+    > situations the **amount of information** in a set of data was only
+    > proportional to the **square root** of the number n of
+    > observations, not the number n itself.

+3. Likelihood

+    > By the name I give to the third pillar, Likelihood, I mean the
+    > calibration of inferences with the use of probability.
+The
+    > simplest form for this is in **significance testing** and the
+    > common **P-value**, but as the name "Likelihood" hints, there is a
+    > wealth of associated methods, many related to parametric families
+    > or to Fisherian or Bayesian inference.

+4. Intercomparison

+    > It represents what was also once a radical idea and is now
+    > commonplace: that statistical comparisons do not need to be made
+    > with respect to an exterior standard but can often be made in
+    > terms **interior to the data** themselves.
+The most commonly
+    > encountered examples of intercomparisons are Student's **t-tests**
+    > and the tests of the **analysis of variance**.

+5. Regression

+    > I call the fifth pillar Regression, after Galton's revelation of
+    > 1885, explained in terms of the bivariate normal distribution.
+    > Galton arrived at this by attempting to devise a mathematical
+    > framework for Charles Darwin's theory of natural selection,
+    > overcoming what appeared to Galton to be an intrinsic
+    > **contradiction in the theory**: selection required increasing
+    > diversity, in contradiction to the appearance of the population
+    > stability needed for the definition of species.

+6. Design of Experiments and Observations

+    > The sixth pillar is Design, as in "Design of Experiments," but
+    > conceived of more broadly, as an ideal that can discipline our
+    > thinking in even observational settings.Starting in the late
+    > nineteenth century, a new understanding of the topic appeared, as
+    > Charles S. Peirce and then Fisher discovered the extraordinary
+    > role **randomization** could play in inference.

+7. Residuals

+    > The most common appearances in Statistics are our model
+    > diagnostics (**plotting residuals**), but more important is the
+    > way we explore high-dimensional spaces by fitting and comparing
+    > **nested models**.

+In our work with Statistical Models, we will be working with all except Idea 6 above.

 ## What is a Statistical Model?

+From Daniel Kaplan's book:

-> "Modeling" is a process of asking questions.
-"Statistical" refers in
-> part to data -- the statistical models you will construct will be
-> rooted in data.
-But it refers also to a distinctively modern idea:
-> that *you can measure what you don't know and that doing so
-> contributes to your understanding.*
+"Modeling" is a process of **asking questions**.
+"Statistical" refers in part to data -- the statistical models you will construct will be rooted in data.
+But it refers also to a distinctively modern idea: that *you can measure what you don't know and that doing so contributes to your understanding.*

->
-> The conclusions you reach from data depend on the specific questions
+The conclusions you reach from data depend on the **specific questions** you ask.

-> you ask.
->
-> The word "modeling" highlights that your goals, your beliefs, and your
-> current state of knowledge all influence your analysis of data.
+The word "modeling" highlights that **your goals, your beliefs, and your current state of knowledge** all influence your analysis of data.

->
-> Similarly, in statistical modeling, you examine your data to see
-> whether they are consistent with the hypotheses that frame your
-> understanding of the system under study.
+Similarly, in statistical modeling, you examine your data to see whether they are consistent with the **hypotheses that frame your understanding of the system** under study.

 ## Uses and Types of Statistical Models